jakewright/home-automation/tools/jrpc/README.md

 # JRPC

-JRPC generates code from .def files to assist with JSON-based RPCs.
+JRPC generates code from `def` files to assist with JSON-based RPCs.

 ### Types

+A message field can have one of the following types.
+The table shows the corresponding generated types.
+Fields can be marked as repeated by prepending the type with `[]`.

 | JRPC type   | Golang type   |
 | ----------- | ------------- |